fl101/awardfares-blog/_posts/2023-05-05-aeroplan-guide.md

 #### 9. [North America to Asia](https://awardfares.com/search?continent:NA.continent:AS.;o:price;so:asc;z:aeroplan)

-Redeeming miles for flights to Asia, particularly on carriers like ANA or EVA Air, can offer exceptional value in both business and first class.
+Redeeming Aeroplan miles for flights to Asia on carriers like ANA or EVA Air can offer exceptional value in both Business and First Class.
+Try filtering out by cabin type when searching on AwardFares.

 <img src="/assets/img/aeroplan-guide/9-aeroplan-na-asia.webp" alt="North America to Asia on Aeroplan (using AwardFares)." />